ivadomed/canproco/segment_sc_contrast-agnostic/README.md

 yes | pip install -r segment_sc_contrast-agnostic/requirements.txt
 ```

-2. Segment SC using the contrast-agnostic MONAI model from PSIR contrast and perform vertebral labeling
+2. Segment SC using the contrast-agnostic MONAI model from STIR/PSIR contrast and perform vertebral labeling

 The `sct_run_batch` wrapper script is used to run the `segment_sc_contrast-agnostic/segment_sc_contrast-agnostic.sh` across multiple subjects in parallel.